-Hanging Lake Colorado is nestled in the White River National Forest and is designated as a National Landmark by the US Forest Service.
+Hanging Lake is nestled in the White River National Forest of Colorado, and is designated as a National Landmark by the US Forest Service.
 Hanging Lake was created by a geological fault that caused the lake to drop away from the valley floor.

-Sitting 100ft above the Glenwood and Deadhorse Canyons, Hanging lake is a class of its own with its unique geo-placement, natural waterfalls, and beautiful colors.
-A 1.2 mile out and back hike (2.4 miles roundtrip) places access to Hanging Lake at the hands of hikers.
+Sitting 100ft above the Glenwood and Deadhorse Canyons, Hanging lake is in a class of its own with its unique geo-placement, natural waterfalls, and beautiful colors.
+A 1.2 mile out and back hike (2.4 miles roundtrip) places access to Hanging Lake at the hands of most hikers, regardless of ability.